josegonzalez/josediazgonzalez.com/_posts/2014-12-05-creating-table-callback-events.markdown

 ---

 Webhooks are actually pretty easy to setup.
 Whenever a comment is created, we'll want to notify all other comment webhooks that the issue was updated.
-To do so, we can hook into the `Issues::afterSave()` method.
+To do so, we can hook into the `CommentsTable::afterSave()` method.

 A `Table::afterSave()` call takes the following arguments: